-Successful personal, social and emotional development is critical for very young children in all aspects of their lives and it gives them the best opportunity for success in all areas of learning, we provide the experiences and support to enable children to develop a positive sense of themselves, and develop respect for others, making relationships, self-confidence and self-awareness and managing feelings and behaviours.
+Personal, social and emotional development is critical for very young children in all aspects of their lives and it gives them the best opportunity for success in all areas of learning, we provide the experiences and support to enable children to develop a positive sense of themselves, and develop respect for others, making relationships, self-confidence and self-awareness and managing feelings and behaviours.

 Listening and attention - these skills support language learning and include the ability to discriminate sounds and maintain and monitor attention in a shared context.